 Don’t:

-• Use low-resolution images when offering a picture choice
+- Use low-resolution images when offering an image option in surveys

 By now, you should have a good idea about doing your product survey.
 But do you know which survey types you would use?